 In addition to concert halls, she regularly performs in community venues.
 Ms. Keckeisen has worked as a site coordinator for Creative Access, which brought concerts to places from elementary schools to nursing homes in the greater Baltimore area.
 Ms. Keckeisen was also a founding member of the Peabody String Sinfonia led by violist Maria Lambros that brought performances to prisons, caner treatment centers, and homeless shelters.
 Additionally, while living in Baltimore she frequently volunteered at the Baltimore Symphony’s OrchKids program, where she taught young violinists and violists in some of Baltimore’s inner-city schools.

 Ms. Keckeisen completed her Bachelor’s degree in Viola Performance at the Peabody Institute in May of 2017 where she studied with Victoria Chiang and orchestral repertoire with Choong-Jin Chang.
 In addition to her performance degree, she earned a business minor.
-Ms. Keckeisen is currently pursuing a Masters degree in Viola Performance at the Cleveland Institute of Music under the tutelage of Cleveland Orchestra violist Mark Jackobs, and will start a Performance Diploma at Southern Methodist University with Barbara Sudweeks in the fall.
+Ms. Keckeisen just earned her Masters degree in Viola Performance at the Cleveland Institute of Music under the tutelage of Cleveland Orchestra violist Mark Jackobs, and will start a Performance Diploma at Southern Methodist University with Barbara Sudweeks in the fall.